be-lev/Surfing-paradise-backEnd/README.md

 ### This project is part from my full-stack diploma
 <br><br>

-# :lock: This secure  backend server i used: :lock:
+# :lock: In this secure backend server i used: :lock:
 ### Clear server error message from end users.
 ### crypto user password in the database.
 ### prevent unauthorized entering to different sections of the site.